vallejocc/Reverse-Engineering-Arsenal/WinDbg/Readme.md

 $$>a<search_bytes_all_processes.wdbg <byte1> <byte2> ... <byteN>       (max 16 bytes)
 -------------------------------------------------------------------------------------

-This script is useful for search a max of 16 given bytes through all the running processes
+This script is useful for search a max of 16 given bytes through all the running processes.

 $$>a<search_string_target_process.wdbg <proc> <byte1> <byte2> .. <byteN>
 ------------------------------------------------------------------------

-This script is useful for search a max of 16 given bytes in the given process
+This script is useful for search a max of 16 given bytes in the given process.

 $$>a<search_string_all_processes.wdbg <string>
 ----------------------------------------------

-This script is useful for search a given string through all the running processes
+This script is useful for search a given string through all the running processes.

 $$>a<search_string_target_process.wdbg <proc> <string>
 -----------------------------------------------------

-This script is useful for search a given string in a given process
+This script is useful for search a given string in a given process.

 $$>a<secure_writemem.wdbg <start> <end> <process> <targetdir> <ext>
 -------------------------------------------------------------------